 I really like King Arthur White Whole Wheat Flour, and use it for most of my baking.
 Its still completely whole wheat, but tastes a lot more like regular all-purpose flour.
 Its great for people who may not like the taste of regular whole wheat (ahem…the hubby).
 I also make Butternut Squash Ravioli and other pastas with it, and it tastes way better than the store-bought whole wheat pasta.
 You can’t even tell its whole wheat!

 Oh yeah, if anyone has any allergies or preferences, this recipe is vegan!
-But if you want to, you can use butter instead of the coconut oil.
-I made it both ways, but actually like how it came out with coconut oil better.
+But if you want to, you can use butter instead of the coconut oil, or honey instead of pure maple syrup.
+I made it both ways, but actually like how it came out with coconut oil/honey better.

 You can also use whatever kind of tea you like.
 I tried it with English breakfast tea and with peppermint tea, and both were great!